Equality, Diversity and Inclusion

 As an enabling infrastructure, Manchester BRC recognises and looks to support the objectives and values of the partner organisations that our workforce sits within:

-- Manchester University Foundation Trust – MFT: Our Vision and Values
+- Manchester University Foundation Trust – MFT: Equality, Diversity and Inclusion Strategy 2019-2023

 - The Christie NHS Foundation Trust – Equality, Diversity and Inclusion